adambard/learnxinyminutes-docs/bc.html.markdown

 } else {
     /*Variables are global by default.*/
     thisIsGlobal = 5
-    /*You cannot make a variable local.*/
+    /*You can make a variable local.
+Use the "auto" keyword:*/ auto thisIsLocal=7
 }

 /*Every variable is pre-set to 0.*/